-If a formal complaint is filed with OSA, the Director will:
+If a formal complaint is filed with OSA, the Dean of Student Affairs will:

 - Notify the accused.

 - Conduct an investigation.

 - Make a finding on the complaint and determine the appropriate sanction.

 If appropriate, both the accused and the accuser are entitled to: